stephengao0121/Empty-Warehouse-Detection-Algorithm-Based-on-ViBe/README.md

 # Empty Warehouse Detection Algorithm Based on ViBe and CNN.

-A warehouse detection program based on ViBe algorithm, intending to determine whether the warehouse is empty or not.
+Some warehouse detection programs based on ViBe algorithm and CNN model, intending to determine whether the warehouse is empty or not.

 ## Structure